rustwasm/team/README.md

 # Get Involved!

-Get involved with the Rust and WebAssembly community in three easy steps!
+Get involved with the Rust and WebAssembly community in just **three easy steps!**

 ## 1. Join our IRC Chat